Aphasia Support Group: Stroke and Hope

 Our goals are to have fun, find support, and become more effective communicators.

-Our group is composed of members with aphasia and their families.
-Individuals with aphasia and their children, spouses, parents, and friends are welcome.
-Group includes members who acquired aphasia due to strokes, brain tumors, traumatic brain injuries, and other causes.
-All levels of communication are welcome - it does not matter how easy or how hard it is for you to communicate.
-Some of us use assistive devices or communication books; some of us use a combination of gesture, speech, and writing to communicate.
+Our group is composed of members who have acquired aphasia due to strokes, brain tumors, traumatic brain injuries, or other causes.
+Individuals with aphasia and their children, spouses, parents, and friends are group members.
+All levels of communication are welcome; it does not matter how easy or how hard it is for you to communicate.
+Some members use assistive devices or communication books, while others use a combination of gestures, speech, and writing to communicate.

 Group Facilitator